 Some e-bikes allow both functions to be run concurrently with some motors even matching the power the bike rider is contributing through the pedals.

 Electric bikes make climbing hills less taxing and commuting less strenuous.
-As usual, heavy-duty eBikes, for example, the Cyrusher Electric Fat tire Bike ebike are precisely engineered to support big men/women close to 400 lbs, specifically a 360 pound weight limit.
+As usual, heavy-duty eBikes, for example, the Aostirmotor Fat Tire ebike are precisely engineered to support big men/women close to 400 lbs, specifically a 360 pound weight limit.

 Cyclo-Cross Bike (Cross Bike)